JonThomas/Azure-SC-900-Study-Guide/3-Microsoft Security Solutions/21-Describe-Cloud-security-posture-management-(CSPM).md

 Cloud Security Posture Management (CSPM) assesses systems, and automatically alerts security staff when a vulnerability is found.

+CSPM is free, and available for all Azure Subscriptions.

 > Is this really the score on the front page of Azure Security Center?